Nick Pandolfi, Voiceover and Presenter

-Nowadays London and the Suffolk coast is home, I pop up as a freelance radio voice, I create content for UK based radio networks, mainly the BBC and help SMEs with their media content with the team at MENTA.
+Nowadays London and the Suffolk coast is home, working on voice work and TV - see Media Page I create content for UK based radio networks, mainly the BBC and help SMEs with their media content with the team at MENTA.

-Catch the new series of 'Quick Food' in Summer 2018, Me and a chef, talking, cooking and talking a bit more until the food is ready to eat.
+Catch the new series of 'Quick Food' in Summer 2018, as we film across the UK.
+Cooking, talking, waiting for the food to be ready.
 The series connects carers across the UK as well as offering a range of events to attend.
 Previous episodes can be found here Carers Matter

 Radio Talk: I'm channeling Jenny Bond as i can be heard as a royal correspondent for U.S syndicated radio in New York + I pop up every week on Weekend Life in New Zealand, talking news, here in the UK.
 Radio Live live from my shed.